saumya1199/SEP_Project-Soen6011summer2023/README.md

 ### Admin:
 - Manage job postings
 - Edit & remove profiles

+## Additional Features
+### Career Guidance Specialists:
+Experts in resume building, interview preparation, and career planning, they provide personalized virtual counselling sessions to students, helping them showcase their strengths, skills, and experiences.
+With their guidance, students will gain the confidence to excel in job interviews and make informed decisions about their future.
+Embrace the support of Career Advisors and unlock full potential for a successful and fulfilling career.

+### Explore Limitless Networking Possibilities:
+The system will include a range of exciting networking opportunities designed to empower job seekers.
+User profiles, messaging systems, and professional networking groups will facilitate connections with industry professionals, mentors, and potential employers.
+By leveraging these networking features, users can build meaningful relationships, gain insights from seasoned experts, and explore a world of endless career possibilities

 ## Team Members and Roles
 |Student ID| Name | Role | Strengths |